jaogoy/starrocks/contrib/starrocks-python-client/docs/usage_guide/tables.md

 ## Integration with Alembic

-The `sqlalchemy-starrocks` dialect integrates with Alembic to support autogeneration of schema migrations.
+The `starrocks-sqlalchemy` dialect integrates with Alembic to support autogeneration of schema migrations.
 When you run `alembic revision --autogenerate`, it will compare both the table-level and column-level attributes (mainly for `starrocks_` prefixed attributes) against the database and generate the appropriate DDL.

 **To ensure Alembic correctly recognizes StarRocks column types during autogeneration, you need to configure your `env.py` file and model definitions as follows:**